bacontime/blog-mirror/_drafts/chocolate.md

 Short answer:
 It's just California being California.
-Dark chocolate is still safe to eat.
+Dark chocolate is safe to eat.

-If you're an adult, the detected lead concentrations are so low that it isn't even worth thinking about.
+If you're an adult, the detected lead concentrations are so low that it *isn't even worth thinking about*.
+You could eat literally nothing but dark chocolate and the lead intake still wouldn't be a serious concern.
+Young children are much more sensitive to lead, but occasional chocolate intake is still completely safe.

+The only way to exceed safe limits for lead consumption by eating dark chocolate

+is for a small shil

+If you gave a young child nothing but dark chocolate to eat, then their lead consumption would exceed the FDA's suggested limits.

+But

+For very small children, occasional chocolate consumption is completely safe.
+A diet consisting of literally nothing but dark chocolate would potentially push the child's lead intake above the limits set by the FDA.
+But you probably don't need me to tell you not to give your kid a diet of literally 100% candy.
+The risk of lead exposure doesn't even make the top ten list of reasons that's a terrible idea.

+And if you're an adult, the detected lead concentrations are so low that it *isn't even worth thinking about*.
+You could eat literally nothing but dark chocolate and the lead intake still wouldn't be a concern.

+For very young children, occasional chocolate intake is completely safe, but and only a diet consisting *entirely* of dark

-For very young children, however, things are a bit less clear-cut.
+however, things are a bit less clear-cut.
 Read on for details.